colymba/GridFieldBulkEditingTools/README.md

 GridField Bulk Editing Tools
 ============================
 SilverStripe 3 GridField component set to facilitate bulk editing, adding and deletion of records.
-The Components take bit and pieces around from CMSFileAddController, GridFieldDetailForm_ItemRequest, UploadField, overrides and adds some behaviors, templates and styles...

 ## Requirments
 * SilverStripe 3.0